nu1lspaxe/go-0x001/README.md

 ## Set up
 1. Specify the `.env` file, you can modify the template `.env.tmp` according to your needs.
+2. Set postgresql password in `docker-compose-tmp.yml` file.
-2. The main file is stored in `server/cmd/main.go`, run it in any way you like.
+3. The main file is stored in `cmd/main.go`, run it in any way you like.

 ## API Protocol
 This repository implements these two transfer protocols: